The Cosmic Evolution and Spatial Distribution of Multiphase Gas associated with QSOs: RESULTS

 As discussed previously, the evolution and distribution of different elements and their various ionization states (e.g. C\,\textsc{i} vs. C\,\textsc{ii}, \cite{lan17}; C\,\textsc{ii} vs. C\,\textsc{iv}, \cite{H.mendez22}), exhibit significant variation.
 We illustrate this using Mg\,\textsc{ii} and Fe\,\textsc{ii} as examples.
 These two ions trace gas with similar temperature and ionization states.
 The first ionization potentials for Mg and Fe are closely aligned, with values of 7.646 eV for Mg\,\textsc{i} → Mg\,\textsc{ii} and 7.902 eV for Fe\,\textsc{i} → Fe\,\textsc{ii}.
 The second ionization potentials (Mg\,\textsc{ii} → Mg\,\textsc{iii} and Fe\,\textsc{ii} → Fe\,\textsc{iii}) are 15.0357 eV and 16.1878 eV, respectively \citep{morton03,kramida13}.

 The ratio \( W_{\text{FeII}} / W_{\text{MgII}} \) is shown as a function of \( \log(1 + z) \) (left panel) and the impact parameter (right panel) in Figure \ref{fig:femg}.
 Different colors correspond to various Fe\,\textsc{ii} absorption lines indicated in the legend.
-The results indicate that as the redshift increases, the ratio \( W_{\text{FeII}} / W_{\text{MgII}} \) decreases following a trend proportional to $\propto (1+z)^{-3.05}$, consistent with \cite{dey2015}.
-Conversely, as \( D \) increases, the ratio shows a slight increase.
-This suggests that Mg\,\textsc{ii} is likely more concentrated in the inner regions and evolves more slowly with redshift.
+The results indicate that as the redshift increases, the ratio \( W_{\text{FeII}} / W_{\text{MgII}} \) decreases following a trend proportional to $\propto (1+z)^{-2.59\pm 1.41}$, consistent with \cite{dey2015}.
+This trend is consistently observed within each individual impact parameter bin.
+In contrast, the variation of \( W_{\text{FeII}} / W_{\text{MgII}} \) with distance is not significant within the 1-$\sigma$ confidence level.

-Mg, being an $\alpha$-element, is predominantly produced by core-collapse supernovae (CCSN), which are the result of the star explosions.
+Mg, being an $\alpha$-element, is predominantly produced by core-collapse supernovae (CCSN).
 In contrast, iron (Fe) is primarily generated by Type Ia supernovae (SNIa), which originate from the explosion of accreting white dwarfs.
 The ratio of these elements should reflect the relative frequencies of CCSN and SNIa, as well as the time lag between their productions.
 In studying the stellar absorption lines, \cite{conroy-14} found significant $\alpha$ enhancements in massive elliptical galaxies formed in the early universe, attributed to the intense bursts of star formation that occurred at high redshift \citep{Li-25}.

 In addition to the delay in element production, variations in the initial mass function (IMF) could also influence the [Fe/Mg].
 Several studies suggest that the IMF at higher redshifts may be top-heavy.
 For exanple, a low \( {^{13}\text{CO}}/{\text{C}^{18}\text{O}} \) ratio has been observed in strongly lensed starbursts at \( z \sim \) 2-3 \citep{danielson13,yang2023}, which can be effectively modelled in galactic chemical evolution (GCE) models assuming a top-heavy IMF \citep{zhang2018}.
 This low ratio has been reported for high-redshift ($z\approx2.26$) main-sequence galaxies \citep{guo2024}, further supporting the idea of a top-heavy IMF.
 A top-heavy IMF increases the proportion of massive stars, elevating the number of CCSN, enhancing Mg production, and consequently lowering the [Fe/Mg].
 This effect is also reflected in the simulation by \cite{palla2020}.